apache/db-jdo/draft-THREAT-MODEL.md

 *(maintainer)* A PM may be associated with multiple threads if `PersistenceManager.setMultithreaded(...)` is set to `true`.
-Concurrent use of a single PM is implementation behavior.
-The JDO API library should support multi-threaded use and provide minimum safeguard against wrong usage.
+Concurrent use of a single PM is embedder responsibility.
+That said, the JDO API library should support multi-threaded use and provide minimum safeguard against wrong usage.
+The API should make it easy for embedders to use it correctly and should be designed such that behavior under concurrency is not surprising to embedders.

 **Q11.** Confirm the "what `jdo-api` does NOT do to its host" inventory in §5: no listening sockets; no signal handlers; no spawned processes